Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

 The stochastic base of the Wiener fractal gravity puts forward the idea of the existence of an intimate correlation between our path-integral formulation of general relativity and the theory of stochastic gravity \cite{hu, hu2}.
-In fact, stochastic gravity stands on the same footing as the Wiener fractal gravity.
+In fact, stochastic gravity is based on the same foundations as the Wiener fractal gravity.
 Actually, in stochastic gravity, the semi-classical solutions are effectively modified by including background noise from quantum fields via the Langevin equation.
-For instance, the familiar moving charge quantum field system in the framework of stochastic gravity leads to the so called Abraham-Lorentz-Dirac-Langevine equation (a generalized version of ALD equation) which describes the stochastic dynamics of the moving charge within a correct and pathology-free setting \cite{hu}.
+For instance, the familiar moving charge quantum field system in the framework of stochastic gravity leads to the so-called Abraham-Lorentz-Dirac-Langevine equation (a generalized version of the ALD equation) which describes the stochastic dynamics of the moving charge within a correct and pathology-free setting \cite{hu}.

-Historically, stochastic (semi-classical) gravity commenced from the 1990s as the third step of a theoretical evolution of quantum gravity which its two first development stages was \emph{quantum field theory in curved spacetime} (accomplished in the 1970s) and \emph{semi-classical gravity} (established in the 1980s).
+Historically, stochastic (semi-classical) gravity commenced in the 1990s as the third step of a theoretical evolution of quantum gravity which its two first development stages were \emph{quantum field theory in curved spacetime} (accomplished in the 1970s) and \emph{semi-classical gravity} (established in the 1980s).
 Actually, the best introduction to stochastic gravity is found in \cite{hu} where the authors explain: \emph{"While semi-classical gravity is based on the semi-classical Einstein equation with the source given by the expectation value of the stress-energy tensor of quantum fields, stochastic semi-classical gravity includes also its fluctuations in a new stochastic semi-classical Einstein-Langevin equation.
 If the centerpiece of semi-classical gravity is the vacuum expectation value of the stress-energy tensor of a quantum field, the centerpiece in stochastic semi-classical gravity is the symmetrized stress-energy bi-tensor and its expectation value known as the noise kernel.
-The mathematical properties of this quantity, its physical contents in relation to the behavior of fluctuations of quantum fields in curved spacetimes and their backreaction in the spacetime dynamics engendering induced metric fluctuations are the main focus of this theory."}
+The mathematical properties of this quantity, its physical contents in relation to the behavior of fluctuations of quantum fields in curved spacetimes, and their backreaction in the spacetime dynamics engendering induced metric fluctuations are the main focus of this theory."}